AayanShaikh007/coins/journal.md

 I have now finished the data.txt file sort functionality.
 Part of the functionality needed to efficiently parse through the code to sort it by date.
 I used AI here for a bubble sort implementation.
 I also modifed the code so that it continuously asks/waits for input and doesnt need to be restarted.

 Next, I will be adding a feature to analyze expenses over the past 30 days.
 This function should be able to select transactions in the last 30 days, see their categories and return a number of suggestions back to the user.

+refined brainstorming/to do list:
+- add insights
+- if time use python for visualization
+- graphs?
+- add necessity value to list